Q. What is MR3?

 A. The user can ask questions in MR3 Google Group.

 Q. Can I evaluate Hive on MR3 on Kubernetes with a higher limit on the aggregate memory of worker Pods?

 A. Yes, we can provide the user with a custom MR3 distribution which is valid for two months.
 After two months of evaluation, the user can decide whether or not to purchase a commercial use license.
 For more details, contact us.

 Q. Do you provide technical support for Hive on MR3?

-A. For users who purchase a commercial use license or a source code license, we provide technical support to assist in the deployment and maintenance of Hive on MR3.
+A. For users who purchase a commercial use license, we provide technical support to assist in the deployment and maintenance of Hive on MR3.
 For more details, check out Licensing and Support.

 Q. How can I avoid vendor lock-in with Hive on MR3?

 A. As Hive on MR3 runs with Hive Metastore, the user can switch back to Apache Hive or an alternative technology at any time.

 Q. Is MR3 fault-tolerant?

 A. Yes.
 In fact, MR3 provides better support for fault tolerance than Tez and Spark.
 For more details, see Fault Tolerance in MR3docs.